 Organized trails

 Trails in the Park are very well marked, and signs can be found all along the park, allowing us to enjoy every nook and corner.
 If preferred, there are ranger-guided tours as well.
-13 miles of trails at Starved Rock State Park is hard to complete in a day trip but a mile along River Trail offers pretty overlooks and a mile back on Bluff Trail has stunning canyons.
+13 miles of trails at Starved Rock State Park is hard to complete in a day trip but a mile along River Trail offers pretty overlooks, and a mile back on Bluff Trail has stunning canyons.

 Over-the-top views

-Starved Rock lookout is easy to reach and offers good views of the Illinois River.
+Starved Rock Lookout is easy to reach and offers good views of the Illinois River.
 Also, this can be the right place to spot pretty bald eagles in winter on Plum Island, across the river.
-Then, within a mile hike, Lovers Leap and Eagle Cliff Overlook offer cool views of Dam.
+Then, within a mile hike, Lovers Leap and Eagle Cliff Overlook offer cool views of the Dam.
 The latter has several benches to sit and enjoy the views, leisurely.

 Otherworldly Canyons

 The stairway after the Beehive overlook opens up the world of canyons.
 The first of them is Wildcat Canyon.
 As the trail on the edge of the rock turns the corner, the world goes upside down.
-Surrounded by rocks with striking patterns that are formed by glacial water floods, this place is totally surreal.
+Surrounded by rocks with striking patterns that are formed by glacial water floods, this place is surreal.
 This is one of the canyons in the park where we can walk right underneath it and weather permitting, even behind it.
 It doesn’t end there.
-Back on the trail, the lookouts on either side offer beautiful bird’s eye view with elegant stripes on sandstone rocks — leading to the waterfalls.
+Back on the trail, the lookouts on either side offer a beautiful bird’s eye view with elegant stripes on sandstone rocks — leading to the waterfalls.

 No matter the trail – Bluff or Campanula, they both have quite an ending — French Canyon.
 One of the prettiest and must-visit canyons in the park.
 The short rugged trail at the edge of the rock teases the beauty of the canyon even before reaching it.

-French Canyon is hard to reach and the path can be full of ice in winters.
-Once it can be reached thru its not-so-wide opening, it will be truly an amazing experience.
+French Canyon is hard to reach and the path can be full of ice in winter.
+Once it can be reached through its not-so-wide opening, it will be truly an amazing experience.
 Deeply eroded sandstone rock, nicely carved by glacier floods leaves the canyon with powerful patterns in various colors, straight out of another world.
 Paired with waterfalls right in the center of the canyon, make it double beautiful.
 It may not come as a surprise if the rest of the day passes by at this canyon.

 Other canyons like St.Louis, Lasalle, and Ottawa canyons also have beautiful views.
 These canyons also have nearby parking spots which can make them fit in an extended weekend trip without much hiking.